Relational Psychotherapy

 Contributions of Object Relations Theory and Self Psychology to Relational Psychology and Group Psychotherapy… The Use of Self in Group Leadership: A Relational Perspective.

-Yalom's citation apparatus traces the intellectual genealogy of relational psychology in group psychotherapy, connecting object relations and self psychology to the relational orientation.
+Yalom’s footnote maps the intellectual genealogy of relational psychology in group therapy, tracing its roots through object relations and self psychology.

-intellectual insight is not the same as emotional insight, which resonates at a deep level and leads to change… many intelligent and psychologically minded people can explain the reasons for their difficulties, yet their understanding does not help them overcome those difficulties.
+intellectual insight is not the same as emotional insight, which resonates at a deep level and leads to change.

 Shedler, Jonathan, The Efficacy of Psychodynamic Psychotherapy, 2010aside